RENOVATING vs. NEW CONSTRUCTION

 Interest Rates and Loans – unless a project is paid in cash, homeowners should determine the overall costs of borrowing money.
 In some cases, taking a home equity loan for a renovation may be more expensive than taking a construction loan for a new build.
 Make sure these costs are factored into the decision.

 After Construction – some of the most overlooked costs occur after a new home is built.
 Insurance premiums and tax rates could make or break a project.
-However, updated home warranties can save value dollars in the long run.
-Make sure all aspects are taken into consideration when considering the best course of action.
+However, updated home warranties can save valuable dollars in the long run.
+Make sure all aspects are taken into consideration when deciding the best course of action.

 There are other costs as well as cost-savings you should be considering.
 For example, renovating an existing property to be more energy efficient could save thousands of dollars over time.
 Consider the costs associated with temporary housing if it is required to relocate during construction, and the timeline for a new build vs renovating.
 Overall, it is important to remember, limitations are only set by the amount one is willing to spend and the length and price tag of the wish list.
-Think practically and with return on investment in mind.
+Think practically and with return on investment in mind and either decision can be profitable.